LeFishe/piratedgames-megathread/README.md

 - BitTorrent - Same as uTorrent, has ads, trackers, and is unsafe.
 - uTorrent - Same as BitTorrent, has ads, trackers, and is unsafe.
+- BitLord - Probably the most unsafe one on the list, this has ads, trackers, is obscure, stuffed with trackers, and is unsafe.
+- BitComet - Torrent Client that is adware, has trackers, and is unsafe.
 - CCleaner - Owned by Avast.
 - Avast - Notorious for collecting and selling user data.